carvel-dev/imgpkg/docs/auth.md

 ## Via Environment Variables

-As of v0.4.0+, kbld can also use following environment variables:
+As of v0.4.0+, `imgpkg` can also use following environment variables:

 - `IMGPKG_REGISTRY_HOSTNAME` to specify registry hostname (e.g. gcr.io, docker.io)
 - `IMGPKG_REGISTRY_USERNAME` to specify registry username